jtpio/jtpio.github.io/_posts/2016-02-21-pancakes-and-triangles.md

 We imagined the problem as a **graph**, and the number of flips as **distances between nodes**.
 So we used the great [networkx](//networkx.github.io/) library to facilitate graph creation and shortest paths calculations.
 Again, a super useful tool!

-Here is a notebook detailing the different steps, with the Python code and some explanations: [nbviewer.jupyter.org/gist/jtpio/7100232ffa745b27f7df](//nbviewer.jupyter.org/gist/jtpio/7100232ffa745b27f7df)
+Here is a notebook detailing the different steps, with the Python code and some explanations: [Investigating pancake stacks Notebook](//nbviewer.jupyter.org/gist/jtpio/7100232ffa745b27f7df)

 ## Triangle Fraction